How Often Do You Take a Cat to the Vet?

 Make sure your cat has a comfortable carrier.
 It should be large enough so that they fit comfortably, but not too large where they will feel vulnerable or jostled around in the car ride.
 It is helpful to leave the crate open at home for a couple of weeks before the appointment so that your cat becomes familiar with the equipment.
 You can put their favorite toy or an article of clothing that smells like you in the carrier with them or encourage them into the carrier with a little catnip or treats.
 There are also pheromone sprays that can be used as a calming agent.
 In addition, secure your cat’s crate on the floor between the front and back seat or strap it in so that your cat does not get jostled around.
 You can prop the crate up with a towel if you place it on a car seat to give your cat a level surface to rest on.

 Consider medicating your cat ahead of time.
 If your pet is a scaredy cat, share your concerns with your veterinarian before making your appointment, as there are medications that can help calm them down prior to the whole experience.
+Ask your vet to recommend the right medication, or see if there’s an over-the-counter supplement or solution that would be best for your cat.

 Make an appointment for a quiet time of day.
-Try to schedule your cat’s appointment for a quiet time of day at the veterinary hospital or clinic, such as mid morning or early afternoon.
+Try to schedule your cat’s appointment for a quiet time of day at the veterinary hospital or clinic, such as mid-morning or early afternoon.
 You can also ask for the quietest time of day or for a quiet exam room.

 Avoid the waiting room.
 To help make vet visits less stressful, you can ask to be placed in a room immediately or wait in your car with your cat.